finos/ansible-cfi-ocp/ocp/gcp/01_cluster_installation/cluster_installation.md

 The following provides an overview of the steps needed to install OCP on GCP, to meet the requirements of the service accelerator customisation needs to be made both at install time and as a day two change.
 To make the changes at install time we will use the [Installing a Cluster on GCP with Customisations](https://docs.openshift.com/container-platform/4.12/installing/installing_gcp/installing-gcp-customizations.html) installation method.

-Following are the high level steps to complete OCP installation, including the service accelerator polices to implement [FIPS cryptography](https://docs.openshift.com/container-platform/4.12/installing/installing-fips.html) and [OVNKubernetes Container Network Interface (CNI) plugin](https://docs.openshift.com/container-platform/4.12/networking/ovn_kubernetes_network_provider/about-ovn-kubernetes.html#about-ovn-kubernetes).
+Following are the high level steps to complete OCP installation, including [OVNKubernetes Container Network Interface (CNI) plugin](https://docs.openshift.com/container-platform/4.12/networking/ovn_kubernetes_network_provider/about-ovn-kubernetes.html#about-ovn-kubernetes).
 It is planned that in the future code will be added to this CFI project to automate these steps.

 1. Setup the [GCP project](https://docs.openshift.com/container-platform/4.12/installing/installing_gcp/installing-gcp-account.html) ready for the OCP installation.
 This includes:
     - Creating the GCP project Folder